 Register of persons banned from keeping animals

 The Register of persons banned from keeping animals is owned and maintained by the Legal Register Centre and contains the information on bans from keeping animals imposed by the courts.
-Information from the Register may be disclosed by means of an Extract from the Register, as well as through a technical user interface open to authorities specified in the Act.
+Information from the Register may be disclosed by means of an Extract from the Register which may be ordered in writing from the Legal Register Centre.
+Information from the Register may also be disclosed through a technical user interface open to authorities specified in the Act.

 The details entered in the register include the name, personal ID and contact details of the person banned from keeping animals, as well as particulars of the court decision, such as the content and duration of the ban.

 The Register contains details of all bans from keeping animals currently in force.
 The information on expired bans is transferred to a searchable archive maintained by the Legal Register Centre.
 Information from the archive may be given to authorities as necessary for a period of five years after the ban on keeping animals has expired.